orchestracities/anubis/docs/index.md

 ## Why this project?

-Data portability often focuses on the mechanisms to exchange data and the formalisation of data representation: the accent is rarely put on the portability of security & privacy data policies.
+Data portability often focuses on the mechanisms to exchange data and the formalisation of data representation: the emphasis is rarely put on the portability of security & privacy data policies.
 Enabling security and privacy data policy portability is clearly a step forward in enabling data sovereignty across different services.